DevHollo/DevHollo/README.md

 ## Coding languages I know
 - Python
-- XML (only using it as a config file)
+- XML (only using it as a config file a very very very very tiny bit)
 - HTML (the basics only)
 - Lua (a very tiny bit)
 - Json
-- CSS (a very very tiny bit)
+- CSS (the basics only)
 - Markdown (the basics only)
+- Elixir (a very very very very tiny bit)

 ## My Coding Bucket List
 - [x] Learn Python